SolidStateDj/bevy_asteroids/README.md

-# bevy_spaceinvaders
+# bevy_asteroids
-A short experiment with bevy to familiarize myself with the engine and its systemsby creating a space invaders "clone".
+A short experiment with Bevy to familiarize myself with the engine and its systems by creating a "clone" of the game Asteroids.